 The Interagency Fatherhood Work Group helps to monitor, guide, and institutionalize the work outlined in the Alameda County Fathers Corps (ACFC) expansion plan.
 This cross-agency work group provides guidance and ensures that the ACFC is meeting the needs of member agencies.
 The work group strives to institutionalize father-friendly policies and practice throughout Alameda County Public systems and community-based organizations.

-Youth Action Board ALL IN is leading a collaborative effort to develop and sustain a Youth Action Board (YAB) with the goal of cultivating youth voice and infusing that voice into policy and program planning in Alameda County to prevent and end youth homelessness.
+Youth Action Board.
+ALL IN is leading a collaborative effort to develop and sustain a Youth Action Board (YAB) with the goal of cultivating youth voice and infusing that voice into policy and program planning in Alameda County to prevent and end youth homelessness.
 Through participation on the YAB, youth will be empowered to take the lead in voicing their support, concerns, ideas, and more.
-YAB members are youth with lived experience of homelessness, with an emphasis on youth not currently connected to County systems.
+YAB members are youth with lived experience of homelessness or housing insecurity.
+The YAB has been named a subcommittee of the County's Continuum of Care Committee and YAB members have provided recommendations on key funding allocations for youth homelessness.

 The San Antonio Family Resource Center (SAFRC) is a community-led multi-generational approach to increasing school readiness and empowering parents and is a key element of ALL IN's work to support community-led neighborhood transformation in the San Antonio neighborhood.
 The project is a partnership between ALL IN Alameda County, Lotus Bloom, Trybe, and EBAYC and is supported through First 5 Alameda County's Neighborhoods Ready for School grant initiative.